The Polygenic Score (PGS) Catalog

 View available PGS Catalog downloads.

-Programmatic access to the Catalog data through our REST API.
+Programmatic access to the Catalog metadata through our REST API.

 Command line download via the pgscatalog_utils Python package.